Current as of: March 13, 2025 - 17:54

 Day 5

-Drive to Gangtey; visit Rinchengang village and Wangdiphodrang Dzong
+Drive to Gangtey; visit Wangdiphodrang Dzong monastery

 We leave Thimphu in the morning and drive east to Gangtey.
 The route climbs steadily on a good road to the Dochula Pass, where there are 108 chortens (Buddhist shrines).